microuser/lolsay/README.md

 # lolsay
-a quote generator using lolcat cowboy and other animals to run, hack your terminal from a pipe of the output of curl of sketchy web content.
+a quote generator using lolcat cowsay with other animals to run, hack your terminal from a pipe of the output of curl of sketchy web content.
 ```sh
 alias lolsay='curl https://raw.githubusercontent.com/microuser/lolsay/main/lolsay.sh | bash' ;